Do I Need a Cookie Banner on My Website? (2026)

 - UK: Similar to EU, but the 2025 Data Use and Access Act added new exemptions for analytics and preferences.

 - US: No cookie banner legally required.
-Twenty states have privacy laws, but they all use an opt-out model.
+Nineteen states have comprehensive privacy laws (twenty if you count Florida's narrower Digital Bill of Rights), but they all use an opt-out model.

 - Rest of world: Varies.
 Brazil (LGPD), Canada (PIPEDA), Japan, South Korea, India, and others all have their own rules.